Erin Reed: Personal life

 Reed was raised in southern Louisiana, and she now lives in Montgomery County, Maryland.
 Reed has a son.

 In 2022, Reed started a long-distance relationship with Montana state representative Zooey Zephyr.
 They were engaged in 2023 after Zephyr proposed at a local gay prom.
 In 2023, the couple was targeted in failed swatting attempts.
 Reed credited local police for stopping the incident.

 Reed and Zephyr were married in December 2024.
 The wedding ceremony was held at the Missoula County Fairgrounds in Montana, and was officiated by GLAAD president Sarah Kate Ellis.

 In 2024, Reed endorsed Kamala Harris in the 2024 United States presidential election.
-She highlighted in public appearances that the Trump reelection campaign devoted significant funding towards anti-transgender advertising.
+She highlighted in public appearances that Donald Trump's re-election campaign devoted significant funding towards anti-transgender advertising.
 She emphasizes the importance of local elections specifically.